Memory Foam Mattress Density Guide

 Can memory foam hurt your back?

 Memory foam, like any other mattress material, can cause back pain if it’s firmness doesn’t match your sleeping position.
-Side sleepers should look for a soft to medium feel mattress, while back and stomach sleepers should consider mattresses with a medium-firm or firm feel.
+Side sleepers should look for a medium to soft mattress, while back and stomach sleepers should consider mattresses with a firmer feel.
 Older memory foam mattress with worn-out support can also cause you to wake up with a sore back.

 Memory Foam Mattress Density: The Bottom Line